mortenivar/Jed-modes/README.glyph.txt

 "/usr/share/unicode/UnicodeData.txt".
 If it is in some other place, then edit the value of the variable, "Unicode_Data_File" in glyph.sl

-Usage: Invoke with

-    <alt>-x glyph

-or from the menu
+Usage: Invoke with Alt-x glyph - or from the menu
 F10 -> Edit -> Insert Glyph

 From the prompt enter some search string to get a listing of matching glyphs with their accompanying descriptions.
 Place the editing point flush on the chosen glyph and hit <enter> to have it inserted into the buffer.

-You may also see the description of the character at the editing point by invoking

-   <alt>-x glyph_show_description

 Morten Bo Johansen, mortenbo at hotmail dot com
 Licence: GPL, version 2 or later.